-Compatible with many popular battery inverters
+Compatible with most battery inverters

 LG chem have obviously been listening to solar installers and have been working with many inverter manufacturers to ensure there product is compatible and easily configured with almost all of the best and most popular battery inverter brands.

 Unlike the first Tesla Powerwall which was limited to two inverter types the range of compatible inverter brands for the RESU range (LV) now includes Selectronic, SMA, SolaX, Sungrow, Schneider, Ingeteam, GoodWe, Redback and Victron Energy and the higher voltage (HV) unit is compatible with SolarEdge and SMA, with more brands (using Canbus communication) expected to be added.